ku-sldg/protocol_ordering/src/chase_analysis/README.md

 # Measurements

+The files are names according to the measurement targets in the copland phrase.
+For example, `sys1` takes a measurement of the system. `vc-sys` takes a measurement of the virus checker and the system.

 ## sys1

 This measurement is one remote call to the virus checker to take a measurement of the system.